Diazo: As carbene precursors

-Diazo compounds are intermediates in the Bamford-Stevens reaction of tosylhydrazones to alkenes, again with a carbene intermediate:
+Diazo compounds are intermediates in the Bamford–Stevens reaction of tosylhydrazones to alkenes, again with a carbene intermediate:

-In the Doyle-Kirmse reaction certain diazo compounds react with allyl sulfides to the homoallyl sulfide.
+In the Doyle–Kirmse reaction, certain diazo compounds react with allyl sulfides to the homoallyl sulfide.
 Intramolecular reactions of diazocarbonyl compounds provide access to cyclopropanes.
-In the Buchner ring expansion diazo compounds react with aromatic rings with ring-expansion.
+In the Buchner ring expansion, diazo compounds react with aromatic rings with ring-expansion.

 As nucleophile

 The Buchner-Curtius-Schlotterbeck reaction yields ketones from aldehydes and aliphatic diazo compounds:

 The reaction type is nucleophilic addition.

 Occurrence in nature

-Two families of naturally occurring products feature the diazo group: kinamycin and lomaiviticin.
-These molecules are DNA-intercalators, with diazo functionality as their "warheads".
-Loss of N2, induced reductively, generates a DNA-cleaving fluorenyl radical.
+Several families of naturally occurring products feature the diazo group.
+The kinamycins and lomaiviticin are DNA intercalating molecules, with the diazo functionality as their "warheads".
+In the presence of a reducing agent, loss of N2 occurs to generate a DNA-cleaving fluorenyl radical.

+One biochemical process for diazo formation is the L-aspartate-nitro-succinate (ANS) pathway.
+It involves a sequence of enzyme-mediated redox reactions to generate nitrite by way of a nitrosuccinic acid intermediate.
+This pathway appears to be active in several different Streptomyces species, and homologous genes appear widespread in actinobacteria.